Each month I will answer a question from a member of my mailing list (350 words max)

 Focus on your relationship with your niece.
 As tempting and understandable as it is to people with their feet on the ground, do not fall into the trap of discussing important matters with family you don’t trust.
 As much as you can, pretend to be friendly and cooperative, and practice being vague and superficial with difficult family members.
 This will give you some emotional breathing room.
 Narcissistic people thrive on conflict.
 Don’t feed the alligators!
 Keep your business and intentions to yourself, smiling all the way.

 Regarding your own emotional well being, I hope you can hold on to the fact that you are not the problem here.
-You have good intentions and your heart is in the right place when it comes to your niece.
+You have good intentions and your heart is in the right place when it comes to your niece and protecting her from narcissistic family abuse.
 Your sadness and worry are completely understandable, and a reflection of the conscientious person that you are.
 But with you in her life even in this reduced way, there is hope for your niece and you.
 Let her know that you will always be there for her.
 Find a support group where you can vent and get advice.
 FaceBook has several groups for survivors of narcissistic family abuse.
 And there are also some good discussions going on in forums such as Quora.
 Depression is a symptom of loss and lack of love, that leads to anxiety, repressed feelings and hopelessness, and you need to talk to someone who understands the true nature of narcissistic family abuse and scapegoating.
 Consider contacting me for therapy if your struggles continue, and could use some support.
 I wish you all the best.

 Photo – Jon Flobrant

 Suspect you are the Family Scapegoat?
 Want to learn more and to start healing?
 Read More Here

 Need help dealing with family scapegoating or narcissistic abuse?
 Request a Counseling Appointment with Glynis Sherwood

 Counseling and Therapy is available by Video around the world.